JacobJohnstone/JacobJohnstone/README.md

 <h1 align="center">Hi 👋 I'm Jacob Johnstone</h1>

 # 🎓 About Me
 I am a graduate of Western University's Software Engineering program.
-Continuing to build my skills and looking to connect with everyone!
+Continuing to build my skills and looking to connect with anyone and everyone!

 ## 🔭 I’m Currently Working On
 - 📱 Using React-Native to create Amorie 💌 and building a Next.js full stack application in the background!